koenzijlstra/WineRetry/README.md

 * Chat

 All products added by any user will be available for users when searching.
 Users can start a chat with another user when they would like to buy/discuss a product.
-Maybe an api of a company that sells wine will be added if found.
 Extra function: distance between buyer and seller with the google maps api (Extra Extra function: let users search for region in search screen by clicking on part of map, not sure)

 ## Technical problems
-Problembs that could arise are how does the other user recieve a notification of a message?
-How can the chat even work with the single other user, and what happens when one of them tries to initialize a chat.
-How is the database on firebase structured?
+Problems that could arise from now on are most likely centered around the realtime chat.
+Initially the database structure could have produced some difficulties, but (by trial and error) the database is becoming more and more efficient.

 ## Similar applications
 * Marktplaats (mentioned earlier)